Page Contents

 The interest of the developers is the only consideration when designing any payment arrangements.

-In this property payment plan, buyers are required to pay property costs in instalments which are not linked to project construction stages.
+In this property payment plan, buyers are required to pay property costs in instalments that are not linked to the project construction stages.

 Several developers offer an 8–10% reduction on the total property cost for choosing this strategy.